CraigShutesbury/shutesburybroadband/broadbandFaq.md

 Shutesbury is a member of the cooperative WiredWest, a non-profit coalition of "municipal lighting plants" of towns in Western Massachusetts.
 A municipal lighting plant (MLP) is a legal entity belonging to the town which may legally provide telecommunications services such as telephone and internet.

+### But my internet is fast enough - Why Fiber?
+Ten years ago, high speed dial up was "fast."
+Today, that same speed is nearly useless for internet access.
+In 10 years, current DSL speeds will seem antiquated.
+Even if you don't see your use increasing, the bulk of society will.
+As today for those with only dial up access, even with DSL your home will soon be difficult to sell and, relative to similar homes in neighboring towns, you will take a $20,000 to $50,000 loss when you do sell.
+Many technologies such as telemedicine will require rapid and reliable higher speed access.
+Indeed, many of the new subscribers in Leverett are simply happy to get reliable phone service with their new fiber internet plans.
+They will be able to drop their traditional phone lines (which cut out when it rains), saving that expense.
+The copper lines currently providing DSL to some homes in Shutesbury are antiquated and providers have no interest in replacing them (and they reluctantly repair them only as absolutely needed).
+This is a dying technology that providers do not want to invest in.

 ## Entities And Terminology

- * **Municipal Lighting Plant (MLP)** - A legal entity under [Chapter 164 of Massachusetts General Laws](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXXII/Chapter164/Section47E), which belongs to the town and can deliver telecommunications services, which includes internet service.
+ * **Municipal Lighting Plant (MLP)** - A legal entity under [Chapter 164 of Massachusetts General Laws](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXXII/Chapter164/Section47E), which belongs to the town and can legally deliver telecommunications services, which includes internet service.
 Shutesbury has one.

  * [**Wired West**](http://wiredwest.net/) is a cooperative of 40+ towns - specifically, it's a cooperative for 40+ municipal lighting plants - in Western Massachusetts which are working together to bring broadband to all 40+ communities.
 Shutesbury has the option of building this network as part of a *regional network* administered by WiredWest, or taking Leverett's approach of simply building its own network.